 Driver+ Highway Assist - Toll Booth Detection Issues

-However, sometimes the problem isn't in the data itself, but rather the software's interpretation of the dataset itself.
+However, sometimes the problem isn't in the data itself, but rather the software's interpretation of the dataset.

 Types of Toll Booths